wesql/wescale/doc/developer/Use FailPoint Injection In WeScale.md

 }
 ```

-By following this guide, you can effectively use failpoints in your Wesql-Scala environment, ensuring precise and controlled error handling during testing and development.
+By following this guide, you can effectively use failpoints in your WeScale environment, ensuring precise and controlled error handling during testing and development.